intel-lab-lkp/linux/Documentation/filesystems/f2fs.rst

-			 gid, the default limit is 12.5% of all nodes. resuid=%d		 The user ID which may use the reserved blocks and nodes. resgid=%d		 The group ID which may use the reserved blocks and nodes. fault_injection=%d	 Enable fault injection in all supported types with specified injection rate. fault_type=%d		 Support configuring fault injection type, should be
+			 gid, the default limit is 12.5% of all nodes. resuid=%d		 The user ID which may use the reserved blocks and nodes. resgid=%d		 The group ID which may use the reserved blocks and nodes. reserve_shrink=%d	 Support pre-reserving space for subsequent filesystem shrinkage (e.g. during partition resizing or FOTA),
+			 unit: blocks.
+Unlike reserve_root, allocations from
+			 this reserved space strictly reject all callers (including root / CAP_SYS_RESOURCE).
+Once the
+			 filesystem is successfully shrunk via resize, this value is automatically reset to 0. fault_injection=%d	 Enable fault injection in all supported types with specified injection rate. fault_type=%d		 Support configuring fault injection type, should be